aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Cloning a Section

 Use the Section.Clone method to create a duplicate of a particular section.
-Below example shows how to create a duplicate of a particular section.
+Below example demonstrates how to create a duplicate of a particular section.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Sections-CloneSection-CloneSection.cpp" >}}